 8. CHARGES AND PAYMENT

-8.2 If the Supplier has not received payment for any Subscription Fees in advance, and any Services Charges within 10 days after the due date, without prejudice to any other rights and remedies of the Supplier: (a) the Supplier may, without liability to the Customer, disable the Customer’s and any Authorised Users’ passwords, accounts and access to all or part of the Services and the Supplier shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remain unpaid; and (b) interest shall accrue on such due amounts at a monthly rate equal to 1.5% over the then current base lending rate of HSBC plc at the date the relevant invoice was issued, commencing on the due date and continuing until fully paid, whether before or after judgement.
+8.2 If the Supplier has not received payment for any Subscription Fees in accordance with these T&Cs, and any Services Charges within 10 days after the due date, without prejudice to any other rights and remedies of the Supplier: (a) the Supplier may, without liability to the Customer, disable the Customer’s and any Authorised Users’ passwords, accounts and access to all or part of the Services and the Supplier shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remain unpaid; and (b) the Customer shall pay the interest on the overdue amounts in accordance with the prevailing statutory rate.
+Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgement.
 The Customer shall pay the interest together with the overdue amount.

 9. PROPRIETARY RIGHTS